ibm-cloud-docs/sell/service-pricing.md

 If you plan to offer usage-based pricing plans, it is required to sign the {{site.data.keyword.IBM_notm}} Digital Platform Reseller Agreement.
 This legal agreement sets the terms and conditions under which providers can onboard and sell products in {{site.data.keyword.cloud_notm}}.
 Or, you can upload a custom digital provider agreement in `.pdf`, `.doc`, or `.docx` file format.

 Custom digital provider agreements must be reviewed and approved by {{site.data.keyword.IBM_notm}}, which increases the time it takes for you to complete the onboarding process.
+The uploaded files are scanned for viruses, which might take a few minutes to complete.
+If a virus is detected, it is recommended to run another virus scan on your file, and then try uploading it again.
 {: note}

 Complete the following steps to sign the {{site.data.keyword.IBM_notm}} Digital Platform Reseller Agreement: